-Easily the most unique sneaker that Mike laced up, up until that point, the Air Jordan 8 saw Jordan score his 20,000th point, lock up a seventh straight scoring title and lead the Bulls to their first three-peat before mysteriously retiring in 1993.
-This sneaker reached iconic status when MJ rocked the "Aqua" colorway in the '93 All-Star Game.
+Easily the most unique sneaker that Mike laced up, up until that point, the Jordan 8 saw MJ score his 20,000th point, lock up a seventh straight scoring title and lead the Bulls to their first three-peat before mysteriously retiring in 1993.
+This sneaker reached iconic status when Michael rocked the "Aqua" colorway in the '93 All-Star Game.

 9. Air Jordan X

-After retiring the year prior, the Air Jordan X served as a tribute to Mike, with his accomplishments up until that point lining the sole of the sneakers.
-But, it turned out Jordan wasn't done with basketball after all, returning to the Bulls in 1995 wearing No. 45.
+After retiring the year prior, the Air Jordan X served as a tribute to Mike, with his career accomplishments up until that point lining the sole of the sneakers.
+But, it turned out Jordan wasn't done with basketball after all, returning to the Bulls in '95 wearing No. 45.

 8. Air Jordan XIV

 Tinker Hatfield designed the Air Jordan 14 after the Ferrari 550M that Michael drove.
-While Jordan retired just before the release of this shoe, he donned the sleek design in Game 6 of the NBA Finals while hitting "The Shot" to secure his sixth NBA championship.
+While Jordan retired just before the release of this shoe, he took them for a spin in Game 6 of the NBA Finals while hitting "The Shot" to secure his sixth, and final, NBA championship.

 7. Air Jordan XIII

 Tinker Hatfield had the panther in mind when drawing up designs for the Air Jordan 13, citing Michael's cat-like reflexes on the hardwood.
-The sole of the 13 is modeled after the paw-print of a panther.
-Mike finished his second championship three-peat in the 13, before retiring for the second time.
+The sole of the 13 is even modeled after the paw-print of a panther.
+Mike finished his second championship three-peat in the 13, before retiring from the game for a second time.

 6. Air Jordan XII

-Drawing inspiration from the Japanese flag's rising sun, the Air Jordan 12 saw Mike win his fifth NBA Championship and the black/red colorway forever cemented itself in sneaker history with MJ's heroic performance in Game 5 of the NBA Finals, otherwise known as the "Flu Game."
+Drawing inspiration from the Japanese flag's rising sun, the Air Jordan 12 saw Mike win his fifth NBA title and the black/red colorway forever cemented itself in sneaker history with MJ's heroic performance in Game 5 of the NBA Finals.
+You know the one, the "Flu Game."

 5. Air Jordan VI

 Another MVP, another scoring title and his first NBA Championship.
 1991 was a good year for MJ and for his sneakers.
-The black/infrared colorway of the Air Jordan 6 is one of the most iconic colorways in the sneaker brand's history.
+The black/infrared colorway of the Air Jordan 6 is still one of the sleekest designs in the sneaker brand's history.

 4. Air Jordan IV

 The Air Jordan 4 helped take the Jordan Brand to new heights when it debuted in 1989.
-Arguably the most stylish Air Jordan off the court, the IV became a staple of sneaker culture when the "Fire Red" colorway made an appearance in Spike Lee's Do the Right Thing.
+Arguably the most stylish Air Jordan off the court, the 4 became a staple of sneaker culture when the iconic "Fire Red" colorway made an appearance in Spike Lee's Do the Right Thing.

 3. Air Jordan III